A Pretty Penny

 Written by Hash Rifai

 I checked the time on my phone: It was five to one.
 Chloe would be down soon.
-I took one last drag of my cigarette, flicked the butt and stepped back into the car, turning on the heaters to full blast.
+I took one last drag of my cigarette, flicked the butt and stepped back into the car, turning the heaters on to full blast.

 But fifteen minutes soon turned to half an hour and then I grew concerned.
 I took out my phone and called Elle.
 She answered after a few rings.